-(a) Head breadth has the highest correlation with which feature?

-(b) What proportion of variance is explained by the second principal component?

-(c) How many minimum principal components are needed to explain more than 95% of the variance in the data?

-(d) Which features are negatively loaded for calculating the 2nd principal component score?
+- (a) Length of the left forearm has the highest correlation with which feature? - (b) What proportion of variance is explained by the first principal component? - (c) How many minimum principal components are needed to explain more than 90% of the variance in the data? - (d) Which two features are identically loaded for calculating the 1st principal component score?

-- (e) Which principal component assigns the least weight (in magnitude) to head breadth? - (f) The 5th principal component assigns a maximum weight (in magnitude) to \\\\\\ - (g) Give a brief English interpretation of the second principal component. - 6) [10 points] [TLO 2.1, CO 1] Consider a simple linear regression model between sales (in 1000s of units) and radio advertisement budget (10) (in 1000s of Rupees).
+- (e) Which principal component assigns the greatest weight (in magnitude) to head breadth? - (f) The 2nd principal component assigns a maximum weight (in magnitude) to \\\\\ - (g) Give a brief English interpretation of the second principal component. - 6) [10 points] [TLO 2.1, CO 1] Consider a simple linear regression model between sales (in 1000s of units) and radio advertisement budget (10) (in 1000s of Rupees).
 We have the following output: